Why I ride

 "This is the best day of my life"

 You see, Henry has a blistering skin disorder, called epidermolysis bullosa (EB).
-EB, in its worst form which Henry has, means that there is not a cementing layer holding the layers of his skin together.
+EB, in its worst form which Henry has, means that the glue holding the layers of his skin together is missing.
 This means that the skin sloughs off at the slightest touch, and that blisters form further damaging the skin.
 It is like having a second or third degree burn forever.

 Currently there is no treatment or cure for EB.
-All you can do is bandage the woulnds, and keep them clear from infection.
+All you can do is bandage the wounds, and keep them infection-free.
 This is an excrutiatingly painful process that takes hours each day.
 Yet other than this, these are normal kids, like every other kiddo.

 By joining my Courage Classic ride, you help fund this type of research.
 You give kids like Henry the chance to go to Camp Spirit, a winter adventure camp for kids with EB.
 Last year 12 kiddos from across the country got to ski, go dogsledding and even snowmobiling!
 All with their peers and all with amazing volunteers who attend to their every need.
 And you provide assitance for these families struggling to cope with a child with this devestating disease.
 You bring hope where there has been none.

 How often do you get to make the best day of someone's life?
 Please join me in supporting my Courage Classic ride with a gift to beat EB.